bebatut-slides/2021/10_21_bim/slides.md

 - Mention that was my first GitHub repos
 - Help Gaalxy admin
 - Not straightforward for users

+Ask if anyone has contributed to Open Source

 ----
 ### Beyond ASaiM